 Just like driving in the winter, common sense should prevail when cycling in the winter: slow down and be careful!

 Look ahead and anticipate when you will need to slow down and stop.
 If your rims or disc brakes are iced up, braking may take much more effort and distance than normal.
-Keep this in mind and apply your brakes firmly and early.
+Keep this in mind and apply your brakes early.

 Approach corners slowly and make turns gingerly, especially on surfaces covered in ice and snow.
 As there is less friction in these conditions, leaning into curves and turns is not recommended!